hughsw/dockerbug/README.md

 * `stop.sh` -- stops the MariaDB container, if any
 * `go.sh [fileName]` -- starts the MariaDB container, runs `npm install`, runs `go.js fileName`
-* `go.js` -- loads a blob from a file, connects to the DB with Sequelize, creates a table for blobs, sends the blob to the DB
+* `go.js` -- loads a blob from a file, connects to the DB with Sequelize, creates a table for blobs, sends the blob to the DB, boom!

 Read the code.